jhudsl/Documentation_and_Usability/docs/06-how-to_examples.md

 This means keeping in mind the important basics:

 - Emphasize reproducibility
-- Code comments
+- Include code comments
-- Stick to a style
+- Stick to a code style
 - Be consistent with your conventions
 - Pick good object names

-### Try to only stick to your own package and its dependencies
+### Try to stick to your own package and its dependencies

 Your user already made it through the installation process, try not to make them add more installation steps to follow your examples unless absolutely necessary.
 If it is absolutely necessary, should this package be something added as a dependency -- can you have it automatically installed for the user if it is critical to common uses?